PGY-1 Pharmacy Residency Program

 The mission of West Florida Hospital’s Pharmacy Department is to utilize the knowledge of therapeutics and medications to ensure the best possible care of our patients.
 Our focus is on resolving and preventing drug-related problems, minimizing patient costs and ultimately improving patient satisfaction and safety.

 In an effort to carry out our mission, our colleagues’ responsibilities include therapeutic drug monitoring, drug information provision, and continuous education of patients and health care professionals.
-Our staff also has the opportunity to train our PGY-1 Residents and to work with Doctor of Pharmacy Advanced Practice students from Auburn University, Florida A&M University, and the University of Florida.
+Our staff has the opportunity to teach and train our PGY-1 Residents as well as APPE students from local colleges of pharmacy.
 With access to the latest pharmaceutical technology, our pharmacists and pharmacy staff are well-equipped to optimally provide patient-centered care.

-Inpatient Practice West Florida Hospital offers 4-week elective opportunities in a variety of specialty areas, including:
+Inpatient Practice at West Florida Hospital offers 4-week elective opportunities in a variety of specialty areas, including:

 - Acute Care/Internal Medicine